redsanket/spark/external/starling/guide/overview/index.rst

-Starling (aka "Hadoop Analytics Warehouse" or HAW) collects and processes various types of logs and configurations from Yahoo grids and populates a central data-warehouse with this information.
+Starling (aka "Hadoop Analytics Warehouse" or HAW) collects and processes various types of logs and configurations from Yahoo grids and populates a central data warehouse with this information.
 This data can then be analyzed for generating various reports (key performance indicators for the grids, utilization of the grids, metering grid-usage, etc.) and for deriving insights useful for research and development.